Ensure Differential Privacy and Convergence Accuracy in Consensus Tracking and Aggregative Games with Coupling Constraints: Conclusions

 \section{Conclusions}

 This paper proposes a differentially-private fully distributed algorithm for generalized Nash equilibrium seeking.
 Different from existing privacy solutions for coupling-constraint free aggregative games, the proposed approach allows the existence of shared coupling constraints, which increase attack surfaces, and hence, pose additional challenges to privacy protection.
 More interestingly, the proposed approach can ensure both provable convergence to the generalized Nash equilibrium point and rigorous $\epsilon$-differential privacy.
-To our knowledge, the simultaneous achievement of both $\epsilon$-differential privacy and provable convergence accuracy has not been achieved in generalized Nash equilibrium seeking before.
-As a basis of the differentially private generalized Nash equilibrium seeking algorithm, we also propose a consensus tracking algorithm that can ensure both provable convergence accuracy and rigorous differential privacy, which, to our knowledge, has not been reported before.
+As a basis of the differentially private generalized Nash equilibrium seeking algorithm, we also propose a new consensus-tracking algorithm that can ensure both provable convergence accuracy and rigorous $\epsilon$-differential privacy.
 The convergence analysis generalizes existing results of stochastically-perturbed nonstationary fixed-point iteration processes to the diminishing-stepsize case, which is crucial to ensure a finite privacy budget, and hence, rigorous differential privacy.
 Numerical simulation results confirm the effectiveness of the proposed algorithm.